islandoftex/arara/website/content/manual/Introduction.md

 Now that we informally introduced rules and directives, let us take a look on how arara actually works given those two elements.
-The whole idea is pretty straightforward, and I promise to revisit these concepts later on in this manual for a comprehensive explanation (more precisely, in Chapter~\ref{chap:importantconcepts}).
+The whole idea is pretty straightforward, and I promise to revisit these concepts later on in this manual for a comprehensive explanation (more precisely, in [Important concepts](/manual/concepts)).

 First and foremost, we need to add at least one instruction in the source code to tell arara what to do.
 This instruction is named a *directive* and it will be parsed during the preparation phase.
-Observe that \arara\ will tell you if no directive was found in a file, as seen in our first interaction with the tool.
+Observe that arara will tell you if no directive was found in a file, as seen in our first interaction with the tool.

 An arara directive is usually defined in a line of its own, started with a comment (denoted by a percent sign in TeX and friends), followed by the word `arara:` and task name: